 A few years ago, “Michael, you’ll never guess what I just found.”
 It was a cello in a soft case, about as fragile as a baby in a onesie.
 I checked the case for ID, there was none.
 I picked it up and started carrying it in to work.
 You cannot just leave a cello on the side of the road.

 I work in the same building as the music department and I figure they would be able to figure out whose it was.
 By the time I got to campus my brain had started to work and I wondered if carrying what might be stolen property to work was dumbest thing I ever did.
 I stopped at the guard booth on the way into campus.”
 Can I use your phone to call the police?”.
 They said “no”.
 “O.K. , says I, “can you call em for me?”.
 Shirt stuffing says, “no”.
 Louis, a bit miffed says, “What kind of guard booth is this?
 Do you just stand there and get paid for it?”.
 He says, “OK you can use the phone.”
 I call the campus cops, and they send some one over.
 “We can’t take possession of it, it was not found on campus”.
 I say, “OK, I am just letting you know I have it so you don’t think I stole it.
 I am going to take it to the music department to try and find out whose it is.”
 Just as I finish this I hear my ham radio call letters on my handi talkie.
-Its a local ham who is also a police lieutenant.
+Its a local ham who is also a police lieutenant (not sure of rank).
 He heard my earlier conversation.
 “Louis we found the owner of the cello.
 It was stolen this morning.
 Can I send my officer over to pick it up?”
 The officer and I missed each other and the pickup took way too much time.
 I saw the lieutenant the next month and apologized for wasting the officer’s time.
 The lieutenant said, “Anytime we can return stolen property with half a day from when it was stolen, don’t quibble about wasting a few minutes”.